openstack-archive/bareon-specs/specs/policy-based-partitioning.rst

   - Do verification: Compare partitions schema with existing partitions on the disk(disks).
 If there is an additional disk, not mentioned in schema (unknown) - it is ignored.
-  - Do partitioning: partitions which do not have “keep_data” attribute are left as is (keep_data attribute is true by default); partitions which have “keep_data”:false attribute in schema are wiped;
+  - Do partitioning: partitions which do not have "keep_data" attribute are left as is (keep_data attribute is true by default); partitions which have "keep_data":false attribute in schema are wiped;

 * **clean**